sopra-fs24-group-38/sopra-fs24-group-38-client/README.md

 Be sure to have the server side running as well!
 Otherwise you won't be able to get very far.
 Check this at http://localhost:8080, we have a Swagger page for ease of access and readability.

+### External Dependencies
+No further external dependencies needed as node takes care.
+### Releases
+For further releases we refer to [this tutorial](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

 ## Illustrations